yarenty/quotes/src/Marcus_Aurelius/README.md

 Dwell on the beauty of life.
 We live only now.
 Everything else is either passed or is unknown.
 The happiness of your life depends upon the quality of your thoughts.
+Dwell on the beauty of life.
+Watch the stars, and see yourself running with them.